 Kljestan would see an opportunity when a shot from the top of the box took a double deflection off of Larrys Mabiala and David Guzman and fell into his path, but his attempt on goal was swallowed up by an onrushing Jeff Attinella.

 Then — in a flash — the Red Bulls broke through.
-Kljestan received the ball in midfield, strode forward, and found Felipe — whose first-time scoop sent Gonzalo Veron racing through on goal.
-Mabiala brought him down, and Allan Chapman sent him off and the Timbers down to ten men.
+Kljestan received the ball in midfield, strode forward, and found Felipe — whose first-time chip sent Gonzalo Veron racing through on goal.
+Mabiala brought him down, and referee Allan Chapman sent him off.

 Crucially, though, Mabiala committed the foul just outside of the penalty area.
 So while the red card was a harsh conclusion to the Frenchman's evening — one of the best we've seen from a Timbers center back this year — it was also likely a game-saving intervention.
 It wouldn't be the last.

 The next ten minutes were bedlam.
 Porter threw on Vytas and Alvas Powell — the two players made to pay for the second half collapse in Toronto — as the Red Bulls poured forward in search of an equalizer.
 With one minute to go, they should have had it.